 Not only does the Inbox Income system contain several upsells inside which could cost you hundreds, if not thousands of dollars more, but it requires you to sign up to several third party websites too (which also cost money).

-For example as I mentioned towards the beginning of this review you’ll be using AWeber to send the emails which costs at least $19/mo, and increases to $149/mo+ depending on the amount of subscribers you have,
+For example, as I mentioned towards the beginning of this review you’ll be using AWeber to send the emails which costs at least $19/mo, and increases to $149/mo+ depending on the number of subscribers you have,

 Then, as I also mentioned you’ll need somewhere to create a website or landing page, and you’ll likely be recommended ClickFunnels which costs at least $97/mo, or $297/mo if you want to actually be able to manage email lists there.

 So basically in short what I’m saying is that the Inbox Income is freaking expensive!
 And $49 is definitely not all it costs.

 As I said at the beginning of this review, I spent a LOT of time researching into the Inbox Income system – almost a full day, and one thing I noticed was that despite spending so long looking at the system, the counter (telling you how many positions are supposedly left) never changed at all.